tokio-rs/tokio-uring/DESIGN.md

 # Summary

 The RFC proposes a new asynchronous Rust runtime backed by [io-uring] as a new
-crate: tokio-iouring.
+crate: tokio-uring.
 The API aims to be as close to idiomatic Tokio, but will deviate when necessary to provide full access to io-uring's capabilities.
 It also will be compatible with existing Tokio libraries.
 The runtime will use an isolated thread-per-core model, and many types will be `!Send`.